-Job coaching expenses are limited to assistance directly pertaining to completing the tasks required by the job.
-Attendant care or other services provided by the job coach are not job coaching expenses and must be considered separately.
+SSA limits job-coaching expenses to assistance directly pertaining to completing the tasks required by the job.
+Consider attendant care or other services provided by the job coach separately.

-A knowledgeable source, such as VR or the employer, may be contacted to verify the need for job coaching services as well as the person's prospects for reducing the hours of the services per the PASS.
-Generally, a reasonable charge for these services will reflect the amount the local State VR pays for similar services.
+We may contact a knowledgeable source, such as a VR agency or an employer, to verify the need for job coaching services as well as the individual's prospects for reducing those services through the PASS.
+Generally, a reasonable charge for these services will reflect the amount the local State VR agency pays for similar services.

-The level of performance that a PASS specifies as its occupational goal is a factor in determining whether the proposed expenses can be allowed.
-Expenses necessary to attain the specified level of performance can be allowed, even if they are still being paid once the person is working in the job.
+The level of performance that a PASS specifies as its work goal is a factor in determining whether we can allow the proposed expenses.
+We allow expenses necessary to attain the specified level of performance, even if the individual is already working in the job.

-Although extended or follow-along services normally would not be allowable under a PASS, they may be allowed if the individual is trying to increase the hours he or she works or decrease his or her reliance on and costs for ongoing supports.
-See SI 00870.002B for definitions of extended or follow-along services and stabilization.
+Although we typically do not allow extended or follow-along services under a PASS, allow such services if the individual is trying to increase the hours worked or decrease reliance on and costs for ongoing supports.
+For definitions of extended or follow-along services and stabilization, see SI 00870.002B.

-Although a PASS may be approved, a decision on certain items or services may be deferred until a later date.
-This will occur only for those items the person will need after the successful completion of one or more milestones.
-Deferring a decision on an expense is a way of ensuring the person's need for an item while protecting the person from the risk of prematurely contracting for item and services and being unable to fulfill the terms of the agreement if the PASS stops before the item or service has been paid.
+In certain circumstances, we may approve a PASS but defer a decision on certain PASS items or services until a later date.
+This will occur only for those items the individual needs after completing one or more milestones.
+Deferring a decision on an expense is a way of ensuring the individual's need for that item.
+Additionally, deferral protects the person from the risk of prematurely contracting for an item or service and being unable to fulfill the terms of the agreement if the PASS stops before the item or service has been paid.